VenturianTome/VenturianTome/src/4.World/PIE_Team.md

   5. Enter the infected area and prepare for combat
 - They follow the Shadow Proclamation \[1:51 - *Prop Hunt 18: Ghost Hunt*]
   - Under Section 31, ghostly bicycles must be shot with a shotgun
+- Ghost Hunting 101: the item you need will be behind barrels \[8:01 - *My Wife's First Horror Map*]

 ## | Locations
 - PIE has a special house as a training ground for new PIE recruits \[1:04 - *Playable Animatronics 10*]